The following excerpt is from The Corporation Handbook.

 Use taxes are imposed upon the use, storage, or consumption of tangible personal property not subject to the sales tax.
 The use tax rate is always the same as the sales tax rate.

-Sales and use taxes must be paid by the consumer.
+Sales and use taxes, in general, must be paid by the consumer.
 However, it is the retailer’s responsibility to collect the tax and remit the amount collected to the state.
 Retailers are generally required to obtain a license or permit before doing business in the state.

 Annual corporate report